 We turn now to the implementation strategy for behaviour change.
 Drawing on the behaviour science theories, Susan Michie and her co-authors have identified three features that should be built into a practical programme of behaviour change.
-These constitute the necessary and sufficient conditions for voluntary adaptation.
-For any desired change, the policymakers responsible and their change agencies must ensure that these conditions are present.
-They must (a) assess and enable the skills that are necessary to perform the behaviour, (b) ensure that individuals have a strong intention to perform the behaviour, and (c) see that no environmental and infrastructure constraints exist that may impede the behaviour.
-With respect to enabling external conditions, policymakers must address issues such as availability of physical infrastructure for an activity.
-For example, if the government wants to promote e-vehicles and even when many are interested, the absence of reasonable roads, repair facilities and power supply would be a hindrance to adoption.
-In another context, social barriers, fashions, or taboos may be a hindrance to say the acceptance of recycled drinking water, or environment-friendly buildings.
+These constitute the necessary and sufficient conditions for voluntary adaptation.83 For any desired change, the policymakers responsible and their change agencies must ensure that these conditions are present.
+They must (a) assess and enable the skills that are necessary to perform the behaviour, (b) ensure that individuals have a strong intention to perform the behaviour, and (c) see that no environmental and infrastructure constraints exist that may impede the behaviour.84 With respect to enabling external conditions, policymakers must address issues such as availability of physical infrastructure for an activity.
+For example, if the government wants to promote e-vehicles and even when many are interested, the absence of reasonable roads, repair facilities and power supply would be a hindrance to say the acceptance of recycled drinking water, or environment-friendly buildings.